 Web Development

-Below are some of the libraries and tools that I use:
+Below are some of the libraries and tools that I have worked with:

 Django, Flask, Redis, RQ, Celery, RabbitMQ, Docker, Heroku, Netlify, Pelican, HTML, CSS, JavaScript, jQuery, AJAX, Bootstrap, reStructuredText, REST, Beautiful Soup, Jsoup, Selenium, XML, JSON, YAML.
 JBoss, Tomcat, Glassfish.